FSD50K: An Open Dataset of Human-Labeled Sound Events: Post-processing Stage for FSD50K

-In most cases, label \textit{smearing} (or the process of propagating the current labels in the upwards direction to the root of the ontology) is a straightforward process as there is one single unequivocal path from a given low-level node to the root.
+At this point, the labels in train, validation and evaluation sets are usually from classes corresponding to lower levels of the ontology, especially for the evaluation set (see Sec. \ref{ssec:task_gen}).
+To obtain an exhaustive labelling hierarchy-wise, we need to propagate the current labels in the upwards direction to the root of the ontology, determining the ancestors in the hierarchical path and automatically assigning them to the corresponding audio clips.
+This hierarchical label propagation process is sometimes referred to as \textit{label smearing} \cite{gao2017knowledge,hershey2021benefit}.
+In most cases, this is straightforward as there is one single unequivocal path from a given low-level node to the root.
 However, in other cases, nodes and root are connected by more than one path.
 Among these multiple-path cases, some have all the paths valid by default according to the semantics of the node.
 This allows straightforward propagation as in the single-path case, e.g., \textit{Doorbell} can be directly propagated to \textit{Door} and \textit{Alarm}.
 However, in the majority of cases, only a subset of the paths is valid (often only one path), or even none of the paths is valid by default due to the parents-node relationship.
 For instance, \textit{Buzz} cannot be directly propagated to its parents \textit{Fly, housefly} or \textit{Bee, wasp, etc.} unless we have explicit information about the source of the buzz sound.
 In these cases, we need knowledge of the correct immediate parent(s) to unambiguously infer ancestors for a complete hierarchical labelling.
 Parents disambiguation can be carried out in different ways depending on the annotation task.
-In the clips annotated only with the validation task, the disambiguating parents will exist iff the nomination system proposed them.
+In the clips annotated only with the validation task, the disambiguating parents will exist if and only if the nomination system proposed them.
 For the clips annotated also with the refinement task, raters were instructed to specify the disambiguating parents when needed; however, we detected that they were not always specified.